A A+ A++

 Description of the research work with contact details of the supervisor

-Main supervisor of research work
+Main supervisor of the research work:

-Main supervisor of research work
+Main supervisor of the research work:

 Department of Organic Chemistry, Bioorganic Chemistry and Biotechnology (RCh-2)